beatobongco/TheGame/README.md

 ## Development

-Each level should come in as a pull request.
-Writing up a detailed explanation of how the level was implemented is highly encouraged.
+ * Each level should come in as a pull request.
+ * Writing up a detailed explanation of how the level was implemented is highly encouraged.
+ * Assets and level code can be reused but never altered.

 ```
 npm install